g-r-a-n-t/algebraic-structures/README.md

 The structure, property, and theorem types provided here are instances of a typeclass called *Ver*.
 The Ver typeclass contains a function `ver` (`a -> Bool`) which verifies the integrity of its underlying value.

-Take for example the associative property.
-If we have some function and a finite domain, we can verify that the associative property holds over all elements.
+Take for example the associative property, if we have some function and a finite domain, we can verify that the associative property holds over all elements.

 ```haskell
 ver (Associativity (+) d) = and [(a + b) + c == a + (b + c) | a <- d, b <- d, c <- d]